 The project income table should show the fundraising that has already been carried out for the project.
 Click the + button in the top right to add a new line.
-Please add as many lines as required to give a clear breakdown of the funding.
+Add as many lines as required.
+N.B.
+Reserves count as income so please list them here.